 When we are mindful of what is going on in and around us, it helps us to be more environmentally conscious about how we live and make choices for ourselves that will ultimately help protect the earth.
 For example, when people practice mindful eating, they are more likely to choose sustainable foods that in turn have a lower environmental impact.

-There are so many benefits of self-care.
+There are so many benefits of self-care from our physical to emotional health.
 The primary thing to remember, though, is that self-care needs to be regular, consistent, and long-term.

-What kinds of ways do you enjoy self-care?!
+What kinds of ways do you enjoy practicing self-care?!
 Share in the comments below!